 Caravaggio created one of his most admired altarpieces, The Entombment of Christ, in 1603–1604 for Santa Maria in Vallicella church, also called Chiesa Nuova.
 A copy of the painting is in the chapel, but the original is in the Vatican Pinacoteca.

-In addition, I recommend that you download on your mobile phone application called ‘Rick Steves ‘Audio Europe’.
+In addition, I recommend you to download on your mobile phone application called ‘Rick Steves ‘Audio Europe’.
 This app contains free self-guided walking tours and geographic information.
 Rick Steves is an American travel writer.
 He wrote many travel guides books.
 He has hosted a travel series on television and has a radio travel show.
 We found his lectures very informative, easy, and interesting to listen to.
 We used this app on our trip, and we did not regret it.
 Select the destination, download it at home over Wi-Fi and you are ready to use.
 Just don’t forget the earplugs.
 This way you will get interesting information and will save money.

 For the Vatican museum, we bought tickets online from the official website.
 There you can choose just the regular entrance tickets or have an apéritif in the Pinecone Courtyard or a guided tour on of your preference.
 We bought just regular tickets.
 The most important aspect that all these tickets include skip the line option.
 It means that you don’t have to stay on the line to get inside the museum to buy your tickets.
 There will be a separate entrance for people who have already purchased tickets.
 You will only need to stay on the line for security, but this will go quickly.
 We were in within 10 minutes, saved our time and a decent amount of money.